u-train/rojo/ARCHITECTURE.md

 ## Overarching

-Rojo is divide into several components, each layering on top of each other provide Rojo's functionality.
+Rojo is divided into several components, each layering on top of each other provide Rojo's functionality.

-At the core of Rojo, is `ServeSession`.
+At the core of Rojo lies `ServeSession`.
 As the name implies, it contains all of the components to keep a persistent DOM, react to events to update the DOM, and serve the DOM to consumers.
 It depends on:

 - `RojoTree` to represent the DOM;
-- `Project` to represent your root project file (e.g. `default.project.json`).
+- `Project` to represent your root project file (e.g. `default.project.json`);
 - [`Vfs`](#vfs) to provide a filesystem and emit events on changes;
 - [`ChangeProcessor`](#changeprocessor) to process filesystem events from `Vfs` and consequently update the DOM through the [snapshotting system](#the-snapshotting-system);